+Quizzes for each module are due by day of the module exam (at the end of each module).
 I strongly encourage you to follow the schedule below to keep from being overwhelmed.
 Note that the suggested due date for quizzes is to help keep you on a schedule, but they are due by the final posted due date.

-Exams will be opened on the day of the exam (Mondays for this semester) and closed that day by 11:59 pm PST.
+Exams will be opened on the day of the exam and closed that day by 11:59 pm PST.
 Once you open the exam, you will have 75 minutes to complete it.